 Teach your toddler how we used to do things, by speaking on the phone.
 We know!
 Imagine!
 It doesn’t even involve typing.
 What is this, after school in 1995?
 They’ll love being the grown-up one holding your mobile to tell Grandma what they’ve been up to as well.

-…but take advantage of what 2020 has to offer too
+…but take advantage of what modern technology has to offer too

-Technology and apps are a lifeline in the midst of the coronavirus pandemic, especially for grandparents who are on their own.
+Technology and apps have been a lifeline throughout the pandemic, especially for grandparents who've had to spend time on their own.
 If they’re not technologically-minded, talk them through it and help them get set up.
 And then grab your children and keep them in touch with your baby’s gummy grins and your toddler’s hummus-covered face.

 Send surprise SOS packages